taskinoz/RSPNVPK/README.md

 To repack without the backup warning you can use `-s` or `/s`

 Create a backup with `-b` or type `y` in the console when it asks about a backup.

+Support for `.vpkignore` so files don't accidentally get packed with your VPK